 Folklore refers to cultural “items” common to a particular community; such items may include stories, rituals, dances, songs, or any other aspect of life in that community that is imbued with some measure of shared experience, wisdom, or fundamental belief.
 Moreover, folklore entails the process of transmission of such shared community knowledge or tradition. (xviii)

-The wide variation in these stories was of central interest to folklorists in the 19th century CE who were tracing the development of folklore in general and certain stories specifically.
-In 1910 CE, the folklorist Antti Aarne developed a classification system to make the study of these tales easier.
-This system was then revised by another folklorist, Stith Thompson in 1928 CE and again in 1961 CE.
+The wide variation in these stories was of central interest to folklorists in the 19th century who were tracing the development of folklore in general and certain stories specifically.
+In 1910, the folklorist Antti Aarne developed a classification system to make the study of these tales easier.
+This system was then revised by another folklorist, Stith Thompson in 1928 and again in 1961.
 The Aarne-Thompson index (known as AT) of the Types of Folklore consisted of three categories:

 - Animal Tales